 Loose stools after taking antibiotic treatment.
 Diarrhea from antibiotics: how to get rid of an unpleasant side effect

-Causes of indigestion from taking antibiotics
+Causes of stomach upset from taking antibiotics

 Diarrhea from the use of antibiotics is caused both by the chemical composition of these drugs and by their mechanism of action.